Ulrich Blank: Work for the Folkwang Museum

 Since 1996, Blank has been a member of the Folkwang Museum Association (Folkwang-Museumsverein e.V.), where he became treasurer in 2005, then in 2015 chairman, succeeding Achim Middelschulte.
 Since 2006, the museum has completed five major special exhibitions, whose implementation was administratively planned and financially monitored by Ulrich Blank.
 In contrast to other museum associations, the Folkwang Museum Association, founded in 1922, is the owner of the Folkwang Museum's collections in equal shares with the city of Essen due to a contract signed in the same year.

 Further cultural engagement

 As a co-initiator and supporter of the scholarship program Junge Kunst in Essen [Young Art in Essen], he enabled non-established artists to present their work to the public.
 Since 2006, Ulrich Blank has also been a member of the board of the Society of Friends and Supporters of the Folkwang University of the Arts e.V., for which he is a jury member in competitions, as a contact for students and in various projects.
-As a board member of the Forum Kreuzeskirche e.V. (since 2007) he contributed to the renovation of the church organ and raised funds.
-He is also a member of the board of trustees of the Förderverein Evangelische Kirche Werden e.V., where he is particularly committed to the church music program.
+As a board member of the Forum Kreuzeskirche e.V. (since 2007) and also a member of the board of trustees of the Förderverein Evangelische Kirche Werden e.V., he is particularly committed to the church music program.